Attachment | Size |

 To apply for an IDT under Criterion 5, trainees are not required to provide any supporting documents or personal evidence.
 However, the mandatory supporting documentation is required in order for the application to be deemed eligible.

-If you would like to apply for a transfer, it is important that you read the Trainee Guide to Inter Deanery Transfers (IDTs) to find out about the process, eligibility criteria and application requirements.
-In addition to this, further information can be found on the Post Graduate Medical and Dental Education (PGMDE) Support Portal.
-Please ensure you that you have read through the IDT FAQs before you submit a query to the national team.
+If you would like to apply for a inter deanery transfer, it is important that you read the Inter Deanery Transfer information on the national website to find out about the process, eligibility criteria and application requirements.

-nw.idt@hee.nhs.uk Jennifer Shaw - IDT Regional Advisor - HEE North West
+Jennifer Shaw - IDT Regional Advisor - NHSE North West

 Covering All Hospital & Community Care Specialities, GP & Public Health Applications